Precioussoul/Soora-App-RN-Challenge/README.md

 # Soora-App-RN-Challenge

+This repository contain react-native onboarding challenge given to me by Soora Company for the 3-month React-Native Engineer Internship.

 ## Introduction

-this reposity contain react-native onboarding challenge at Soora Company
+Soora App is a social media that focus on connecting muslim women together into a private social space without any male counterpart interference.

 ## Getting Started